 For a new product, it all starts with the design.
 Sketches and mockups are made.
 Then a CAD model is created to build the first prototype.
 First article inspection (FAI) lets the manufacturer take multiple measurements of the first part produced to verify that it matches the original 3D model.
 If it doesn’t, it goes back to design or manufacturing, depending on the root cause.

 This whole process is as relevant for aftermarket manufacturers in any industry.
 If you are working in aftermarket industries with existing products that need to replace a component or customize it, you will need to use reverse engineering.
 It will allow you to get dimensions from the original product to ensure your new product will perfectly fit.

 What are your main issues regarding

 Wherever you are in the process, you need to deal with different challenges in the best way possible to optimize productivity at all steps.
 This is where 3D scanning comes in handy.
-Portable 3D scanners are now becoming a must-have for anyone looking to make the best products at minimal cost and timespan.
+Portable 3D scanners are now becoming a must-have for anyone looking to make the best products at minimal cost and within a limited timeframe.
 Portable 3D scanning technology can be used for different applications in any product lifecycle management process and by anyone, regardless of their experience with 3D technology.

 For example, a big challenge in the aftermarket industries is the inability to get original CAD files.
 Replacing a part without these could be a lot of trouble, but not with 3D technologies.
 Anyone can easily use a 3D scanner to recreate the part and keep a 3D model for the future.
 All you really need is the physical object to get 3D data of fixation points and dimensions in which the new component needs to fit in.

 As you can see, 3D scanning is becoming essential for any actor in product development.
 The productivity increase is a significant advantage.
-The ability to respond quickly to any troubleshooting or approbation step while being sure to get things right every time is something a 3D laser scanner will bring to your business.
-Are you ready to hop in for the next big innovation?
+The ability to respond quickly to any troubleshooting or approbation step – all while being sure to get things right every time – is something a 3D laser scanner will bring to your business.